The organization of the Faculty takes place through various layers and pillars of management:

 - ICOG: Groningen Research Institute for the Study of Culture (Instituut voor Cultuurwetenschappelijk Onderzoek Groningen)

 Every institute comprises multiple smaller research groups.
 The Faculty also has various Centres of Expertise, within which specific (interdisciplinary) research is accommodated.
+Our researchers are supported by the research support team.

 The Graduate School for the Humanities (GSH) houses all of the activities relating to PhD research, including the guiding and training of PhD students.